Oclacitinib: Contraindications

-Oclacitinib is not labeled for use in dogs younger than one due to reports of it causing demodicosis.
+Oclacitinib is not labeled for use in dogs younger than one year due to reports of it causing demodicosis.
 It should also be avoided in dogs less than 3 kg.
 Most of the other contraindications are avoiding cases where a potential side effect exacerbates a pre-existing condition: for example, because oclacitinib can cause lumps or tumors, it should not be used in dogs with cancer or a history of it; because it is an immune system suppressant, it should not be used in dogs with serious infections.

 Oclacitinib, by virtue of its low plasma protein binding, has little chance of reacting with other drugs.
 Nonetheless, concurrent use of steroids and oclacitinib has not been tested and is thus not recommended.

 Side Effects

 Oclacitinib lacks the side effects that most JAK inhibitors have in humans; instead, side effects are infrequent, mild, and mostly self-limiting.
 The most common side effects are gastrointestinal problems (vomiting, diarrhea, and appetite loss) and lethargy.
 The GI problems can sometimes be alleviated by giving oclacitinib with food.
 New cutaneous or subcutaneous lumps, such as papillomas, can appear, and dogs face an increased susceptibility to infections such as demodicosis.
 There is a transient decrease in neutrophils, eosinophils, and monocytes, as well as in serum globulin, while cholesterol and lipase levels increase.
 The decrease in white blood cells lasts only around 14 days.
 None of the increases or decreases are clinically significant (i.e. none push their corresponding values out of normal ranges).

 Less common side effects of oclacitinib include bloody diarrhea; pneumonia; infections of the skin, ear, and/or urinary tract; and histiocytomas (benign tumors).
 Increases in appetite, aggression, and thirst have also been reported.

-Oclacitinib is more likely to cause side effects if given twice a day than if given once a day.
-Some dogs transitioning from twice-a-day to once-a-day dosing have gotten a temporary increase in itchiness.